 Taking time to plan the 'welcome' will be important groundwork that is likely to contribute towards a successful return.
-It is worth paying attention to planning how you are going to welcome children and young people back; especially those who you know will need additional support.
+It is worth paying attention to planning how you are going to welcome children back; especially those who you know will need additional support.
 For example, writing cards and postcards about looking forward to meeting / seeing them again as well as liaising with family / carers in order to plan together.

-We have found the use of one-page profiles for staff a really helpful way of introducing ourselves to children and young people we have not met before.
-This could be something that you consider if you have not met some of the students you will be working with.
+We have found the use of one-page profiles for staff a really helpful way of introducing ourselves to children we have not met before.
+This could be something that you consider if you have not met some of the children you will be working with.

-You may want to suggest that children and young people create their own one-page profiles at home (with the support of an adult) in order to let you know more about them and the best way to communicate and support them upon their return.
-See Appendix 1 for example one-page profiles for children.
+You may want to suggest that children create their own one-page profiles at home (with the support of an adult) or for very young children their family can share key information about their child (see examples in Appendix 1) in order to let you know more about them and the best way to communicate and support them upon their return.

-Here are some of our teams one-page-profiles that they use when introducing themselves (i.e. welcome to ..me...) when they start working with a child or young person.
-Our staff tailor their one-page profile depending on the context and age range that they are working with.
+Here are some of our teams one-page-profiles that they use when introducing themselves (i.e. welcome to ...me...) when they start working with a child.
+Our staff tailor their one-page profile depending on the context that they are working in.